-There can be quite a bit of contaminants sticking to your rug fibers and the base.
-Vacuuming alone will not release them, so cleaning them eventually, is inevitable.
-When hiring a company, you have to wonder (or at least you should) what cleaners are being used to clean your area rugs.
-Optical Brighteners, dyes, synthetic fragrances, petrochemical solvents, carcinogens, and "VOCS" are common in many rug cleaning chemicals.
-Often, the rug cleaning chemicals used are slow to biodegrade, accumulate over time, react with new chemistry, or biodegrade to more harmful compounds.
-This contributes to a toxic household environment were children, pets and home occupants crawl, lie and breathe the leftover residues.
-Some companies purchase large volumes of raw crude rug cleaning chemicals at discount prices for use in their area rug cleaning plants.
-These cleaners generally have high ph levels and can breakdown the natural oils in your area rug!
+There can be quite a bit of contaminant sticking to your rug fibers and the base.
+Vacuuming alone will not expel them, so cleaning them eventually is inevitable.
+When hiring a company, you may wonder what cleaners are being used to clean your area rugs.
+Optical Brighteners, dyes, synthetic fragrances, petrochemical solvents, carcinogens, and are common in many rug cleaning chemicals.
+Rug cleaning chemicals used take a while to biodegrade.
+They can accumulate over time and react with new chemistry and sometimes biodegrade to more hazardous compounds.
+This contributes to a toxic household environment (Where children, pets and home occupants crawl, lie and breathe the leftover residues.).
+Some local companies typically purchase a substantial amount of raw crude rug cleaning chemicals, for discount prices, and use them to clean your area rug.
+These cleaners traditionally have high ph levels and can instantly break down the organic oils in your area rug!